Goals set for Detroit to obtain cash from state

 The cash crunch and default were subsequently averted by the bond sale.
 Detroit's ratings remain under review for a potential downgrade by Moody's Investors Service.
 That review concerns in part the repeal last week by Michigan voters of the state's 2011 emergency manager law, which was used to craft portions of Detroit's consent agreement.

-Meanwhile, the city council met in closed session on Thursday on whether the law's repeal affects the consent agreement.
-Pugh said after the meeting that the city must fix its finances with or without the law.
+The city council is scheduled to meet in closed session later on Thursday on whether the law's repeal affects the consent agreement.

-(Reporting by Karen Pierog in Chicago, additional reporting by Eddie B. Allen Jr. in Detroit, editing by Matthew Lewis)